Big Freedia

-He has collaborated with artists including Beyoncé, who sampled his voice for her song, "Formation" and on her 2022 number-one hit "Break My Soul", Lizzo, Kesha, New Kids on the Block, Jordin Sparks, Naughty by Nature, Boyz II Men, and with Drake on his 2018 number-one hit "Nice for What".

-In 2011, he was named Best Emerging Artist and Best Hip-Hop/Rap Artist in January's "Best of the Beat Awards", and was nominated for the 2011 22nd GLAAD Media Awards.
-In 2013, he got his own reality show on the Fuse Channel, which chronicles his life on tour and at home.
-On July 7, 2015, he released his autobiography God Save the Queen Diva!.

-At the end of 2016, Freedia was featured in a local New Orleans television ad for Juan LaFonta Law Office, in which he is shown rapping with bounce music and dancers.
-In 2018, he released the EP Third Ward Bounce.
+In 2011, she was named Best Emerging Artist and Best Hip-Hop/Rap Artist in January's "Best of the Beat Awards", and she was nominated for the 2011 22nd GLAAD Media Awards.
+In 2013, she got her own reality show on the Fuse Channel, which chronicles her life on tour and at home.
+On July 7, 2015, she released her autobiography God Save the Queen Diva!.
+At the end of 2016, Freedia was featured in a local New Orleans television ad for Juan LaFonta Law Office, in which she is shown rapping with bounce music and dancers.
+In 2018, she released the EP Third Ward Bounce.
 Freedia was scheduled to go on tour with Kesha in 2020, but it was cancelled due to the COVID-19 pandemic.
+In 2023, she returned to release her second studio album Central City on June 23.

+She has collaborated with artists including Beyoncé (who sampled her voice for her song "Formation" and on her 2022 number-one hit "Break My Soul"), Kesha, Lizzo, RuPaul, Slayyyter, New Kids on the Block, Jordin Sparks, Naughty by Nature, Boyz II Men, Jake Shears, and with Drake on his 2018 number-one hit "Nice for What".

 Early life

 Freddie Ross was born in New Orleans, Louisiana.
-As a child, he took piano lessons and sang in the choir of the neighborhood Baptist church, "Pressing Onward M.B.C.", and has said that music was always a part of his life.
-Freddie's mother exposed him to artists such as Patti LaBelle, and he was also influenced by disco singer Sylvester, Michael Jackson, and Salt-N-Pepa.
+As a child, she took piano lessons and sang in the choir of the neighborhood Baptist church, "Pressing Onward M.B.C.", and has said that music was always a part of her life.
+Freddie's mother exposed her to artists such as Patti LaBelle, and she was also influenced by disco singer Sylvester, Michael Jackson, and Salt-N-Pepa.

-Ross attended Walter L. Cohen High School, where he continued to perform in choir and also became the choir director.
-This experience made him realize he could write and produce.
-According to Freedia, he initially suffered from stage-fright, and had to coax himself onto stage until he became comfortable performing.
+Ross attended Walter L. Cohen High School, where she continued to perform in choir and also became the choir director.
+This experience made her realize she could write and produce.
+According to Freedia, she initially suffered from stage-fright, and had to coax herself onto stage until she became comfortable performing.

 In 1998, a young drag queen by the name of Katey Red performed bounce music at a club near the Melpomene Projects where Ross grew up.
 Ross, who had grown up four blocks away from Katey Red, began performing as a backup dancer and singer in Red's shows.
 In 1999, Katey Red released Melpomene Block Party on the city's leading bounce label, Take Fo' Records.
-Freedia adopted his stage name after a friend dubbed him "Freedia" (pronounced "Freeda").
+Freedia adopted her stage name after a friend dubbed her "Freedia" (pronounced "Freeda").
 According to Ross, "I wanted a catchy name that rhymed, and my mother had a club called Diva that I worked for.
 I called myself the queen of diva—so I coined it: Big Freedia Queen Diva."